 Both tasks can be solved in combination, which would finally make a significant contribution to mitigating the high mortality risk [17,18] from traffic-related nanoparticles and avoiding virus infections.
-In the following, a new technical approach for a sustainable solution to these tasks is presented, which has already been investigated out in a classroom as a pilot application by numerical flow simulation and experimentally by salt particle tracing and has fulfilled the requirements mentioned above [19, 20].
+In the following, a new technical approach for a sustainable solution to these tasks is presented, which has already been investigated in a classroom as a pilot application by numerical flow simulation and experimentally by salt particle tracing and has fulfilled the requirements mentioned above during a full year of flawless operation [19, 20].

-RECENT DEVELOPMENTS OF CERAMIC MULTICELL WALL FLOW FILTERS
+2. RECENT DEVELOPMENTS OF CERAMIC MULTICELL WALL FLOW FILTERS